-A non-fungible token (NFT) is a unique, individual token existing on a blockchain such as Ethereum.
-Unlike cryptocurrencies like bitcoin, each NFT token contains unique data meaning non-fungible tokens are not interchangeable with each other.
-This non-fungible nature of the tokens means their use cases differ greatly from their fungible counterparts.
+A non-fungible token (NFT) is a distinct, individual token that exists on a blockchain, such as Ethereum.
+Unlike cryptocurrencies like Bitcoin, each NFT token contains unique data, which means that non-fungible tokens are not interchangeable with each other.
+This non-fungible nature of the tokens means that their use cases differ greatly from their fungible counterparts.

-A normal token can be exchanged for the same type of token equally without any difference.
-A good example is a dollar -
+A fungible token, on the other hand, can be exchanged for the same type of token equally without any difference between them.

-Non-fungible tokens are used to create verifiable digital scarcity.
-NFTs are used in several specific applications that require unique digital items.
+Non-fungible tokens are used to create verifiable digital scarcity, making them ideal for several specific applications that require unique digital items.
 This has initially proven popular for blockchain games and collectibles like CryptoKitties on the Ethereum blockchain.
-NFTs can also be used to represent in-game assets, which are in control of the user instead of the game developer.
-One exciting benefit of this arrangement means the non-fungible tokens or digital items, may actually outlive the game they were initially created for and find incorporate into separate future games.
-Yet another potential use is in digital art, by helping prove authenticity and ownership.
-Is An NFT The Same As An ERC-721?
+In addition, NFTs can be used to represent in-game assets, which are controlled by the user instead of the game developer.
+One exciting benefit of this arrangement is that non-fungible tokens or digital items may outlive the game they were initially created for and find use in separate future games.
+Another potential use of NFTs is in digital art, where they can help prove authenticity and ownership.

-The Ethereum community has adopted the ERC-721 protocol as a standard for Non-Fungible Tokens on Ethereum.
-Projects like CryptoKitties, CryptoCuties, and Decentraland follow the ERC-721 protocol for their NFTs.
-Mintable.app has also exclusively adopted the ERC-721 standard for our digital item creation service.
-There are other blockchains and other formats that also contain non-fungible properties, however, the most viral use cases are all on Ethereum and the ERC-721 standard.
+The Ethereum community has widely adopted the ERC-721 protocol as the industry standard for Non-Fungible Tokens on Ethereum.
+Many notable projects such as CryptoKitties, CryptoCuties, and Decentraland follow the ERC-721 protocol for their NFTs.
+In line with this standard, Mintable has also exclusively adopted the ERC-721 standard for our digital item creation service.
+Although there are other blockchains and formats that incorporate non-fungible properties, it is evident that the most popular use cases are all on Ethereum using the ERC-721 standard.

-Imagine a world where every retail store sells items — not via bar codes but via tokenized assets.
-Meaning —every item of value has an NFT representing it; if you have a Prada purse and I say “Wow is that really a Prada?” your response would be to show the NFT representing your Prada and verify that it is the wallet address of the purse.
-Or when checking out and purchasing an item from the store— the cashier scans items via the address of the NFT and not by their barcode.
+Imagine a world where every retail store sold items not via bar codes, but through tokenized assets.
+In this world, every item of value would have an NFT representing it.
+If someone asked you if your Prada purse was real, you could simply show them the NFT representing your Prada and verify that the wallet address matches that of your purse.
+When checking out and purchasing an item, the cashier would scan items via the address of the NFT rather than their barcode.